 Write a little about yourself.
 Just a paragraph will do.

-dog food company, wrote a self summary about myself.
+lot on my small business, wrote a self summary about myself.

 What I’m doing with my life